Share this recipe!

 • Use good quality chocolate.
 Good chocolate means an easier time melting + better flavor.

-• I make a big batch of these dates and keep them in my fridge or freezer for a convenient snack!
+• I make a large batch of these dates and keep them in my fridge or freezer for a convenient snack!

-• Try adding a pecan, walnut or roasted almonds to the center.
+• Try adding pecans, walnuts, or roasted almonds to the center.

 • Use almond or cashew butter instead of peanut butter.